ShubhiNigam29/Circular-Slider-Frontend/README.md

 optimize the code for mobile performance.

 # Notes
-● when creating new instance of the slider, pass in the options object ● multiple sliders can be rendered in the same container (see image below) ● each slider should have his own max/min limit and step value ● value number (on the left in the image) should change in real time based on the slider’s position
+● when creating new instance of the slider, pass in the options object <br />
+● multiple sliders can be rendered in the same container (see image below) <br />
+● each slider should have his own max/min limit and step value <br />
+● value number (on the left in the image) should change in real time based on the slider’s position <br />
-● make sure touch events on one slider don’t affect others (even if finger goes out of touched slider range)
+● make sure touch events on one slider don’t affect others (even if finger goes out of touched slider range) <br />
-● slider value should change when you drag the handle or if you tap the spot on a slider ● the solution should work on mobile devices
+● slider value should change when you drag the handle or if you tap the spot on a slider <br />
+● the solution should work on mobile devices <br />
-● without the use of any external JS libraries
+● without the use of any external JS libraries <br />
-● use GitHub to source your code (make sure you commit early and often)
+● use GitHub to source your code (make sure you commit early and often) <br />

 # Options
-● container
+● container <br />
-● color
+● color <br />
-● max/min value
+● max/min value <br />
-● step
+● step <br />
-● radius
+● radius <br />

 ![alt text](https://github.com/ShubhiNigam29/Circular-Slider-Frontend/blob/main/sliders.png)